 Aside from incredibly confusing level designs and the awkward mapping system.
 Dust does everything else incredibly well.
 Combat mechanics are fluid, fun and actually leave you wanting to grind monsters rather then press on with your task.
 Dozens and dozens of quests give you the extra reason to back track to previous zones, though the fact that monsters in past stages don’t scale in difficulty leaving them to become more of a unscientific to dispatch rather then a joy to slaughter.

 Fluid and addictive combat is where Dust shines.
 Not a bad thing can be said about the feel of slicing and dicing dozens of monsters in-between your skilfully thrown in dodges and ranged attacks, it’s just a shame how some lacklustre level design can get in the way of those high combos – especially when it costs you your EXP bonus.
 Regardless, Dust: An Elysian Tail is incredibly well done for such a small team.
-The art is beautiful, the characters are loveable and the combat is skillfully glorious.
+The art is beautiful, the characters are loveable and the combat is glorious given even practice.
 Usually with so much praise, the story would ultimately let it down – but not this time.
 Even with all that praise the actual tale itself kept me engaged throughout.

 Visuals – 5/5: Nothing short of highly praised art.
 A unique anime styled twist with soft colours and solid animations mixed with satisfying sword clashes makes Dust a smooth treat from the eyes in every way.